mich2k/OLED-Brightness-Fix/README.md

 the script will work everytime at boot automatically

-there are a lot of more complex tools, this one is for who, like me, does not want keyboard brigh up/down with unofficial scripts (some are buggy, some unsupported..)
+This one is for who, like me, does not want keyboard brigh up/down with unofficial scripts
+(some are buggy, some unsupported..) and/or other scripts do not work or are unsupported

 EXAMPLE:

     bright 0.5

+Tested on:

+-   DELL XPS 15 7590    running Ubuntu 20.04 LTS Beta
+-   DELL XPS 15 7590    running Ubuntu 19.10